aksommerville/apothecary/README.md

 - - [x] Physics.
 Get motion and collisions feeling good.
 - - [x] Proper graphics for Dot.
 - - [ ] World layout.
+- - [ ] Generate sbox for the world edges, then we don't have to treat them special.
 - Thu 30 Jan
 - - [x] Deliveries.
 - - [x] Clock.